arussellsaw/postcache/README.md

 # postcache

-A very aggressive stupid caching proxy.
+A very aggressive stupid caching proxy (belligerent caching?).

 Designed to be used with KairosDB to alleviate load on the Kairos/Cassandra.